HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 ### Creating and sending queries

 Queries are written in GraphQL language and sent to the API using **HTTP POST method** with either **"application/graphql"** or **"application/json"** as Content-Type.
-<br/>Queries are used to define what type of data and what fields of the data are requested.
+<br/>Queries define what type of data and what fields of the data are requested.
 <br/>The API returns a result corresponding to the query in **JSON** format.

 The following queries would request a stop with id `HSL:1173434` and return its name and coordinates: